Leaving Added Bytes

 - ☐ Review any applicable NDAs or non-compete agreements

 - ☐ Review workplace pension and another other applicable benefits

-- ☐ If employee wishes, add them (with personal email account as single channel guest) to #alumni channel on Slack
+- ☐ If employee wishes, add them (with their personal email account, as a single channel guest) to #alumni channel on Slack

 - ☐ Open (optional, confidential) discussion about company strengths, weaknesses and opportunities

 - ☐ Review return of company equipment (you will have the option to buy the laptop you've been using, if you have one)

 - ☐ Close down access to Asana

 - ☐ Close down access to Slack